How to Sharpen Drill Bits with a File (6 Steps)

 • Wear suitable safety gear.

-• Clamp the drill bit onto the table.
+• Clamp the drill bit onto a table.

 • Start sharpening the drill bit.